 Founded in 1994, Sobek is the leading provider of geotechnical data management software in Quebec.
 With Geotec, which was first published more than 25 years ago, Sobek is a forerunner in the field of geotechnical software, with the exploitation of a database independent from graphic outputs.
 Over the years, Sobek continues to develop and better Geotec to provide you the most complete solution for your needs.

-Geotec is the software of choice of some fifty engineering and consulting firms, geotechnical and environmental laboratories, governmental agencies and universities.
+Geotec is the software of choice of close to one hundred engineering and consulting firms, geotechnical and environmental laboratories, governmental agencies and universities.

 Sobek’s vision is to provide state-of-the-art software for the geotechnical, environmental and mining engineering fields that improve the efficiency of the companies that use them.